-Marie Cole’s original pine-needle basketry is a testament to the delicate beauty in nature, which often goes unnoticed.
-Marie is a gifted observer, and she commits nature’s delicate patterns to lasting form through her intricate stitches.
-Through her hand-coiled baskets, Marie captures nature’s colorful language into art we can hold in our hands.
+My original pine-needle basketry honors the beauty in nature which often goes unnoticed.
+I try to commit nature’s delicate patterns to lasting form through the intricate stitches I use to make hand-coiled baskets, translating nature’s colorful language into art you can hold in your hands.

-In her baskets, Marie uses natural materials to capture the patterns she sees in nature.
-It’s natural for me to work with earth material and earth designs, she explains.
+I use natural materials to capture the patterns I see in nature.
+Therefore, it’s natural for me to work with earth material and earth designs.

-Marie enjoys a long-standing tradition in her choice of methods.
-After autumn storms, she gathers clean, green needles from fallen branches of the Ponderosa Pine.
-The needles must be long, strong and green and then lets them dry away from the elements.
+To make my baskets, I work with long-standing traditional methods.
+After autumn storms, I gather clean, green needles from fallen branches of the Ponderosa Pine.
+The needles must be long and strong; I dry them away from the elements.

-Once the design is planned and the needles are prepared, Marie begins with a small bunch of needles that she stitches into a coil shape.
-As she sews, Marie adds more needles, one at a time, to the existing bundle.
-She continuously wraps the needles with raffia, a fiber from the leaves of the Madagascar palm tree.
-Hand dyeing much of the raffia adds to the uniqueness of her work.
-This process is repeated continually, changing the raffia color as necessary to express the pattern she has created.
+Once the design is planned and the needles are prepared, I begin with a small bunch of needles, stitching them into a coil shape.
+As I sew, I add needles, one at a time, to the existing bundle.
+I continuously wrap the needles with raffia, a fiber from the leaves of the Madagascar palm tree.
+Hand dyeing much of the raffia adds to the uniqueness of the work.
+I repeat this process continually, changing the raffia color as necessary to express the pattern I’ve created.

-Marie’s careful planning, attention, and devotion are apparent in each stitch of her baskets.
+Careful planning, attention, and devotion are worked into each stitch of my baskets.
 The result is beautiful, and tangible, works of art.